harmonyideas/bash-scripts/README.md

 # collection-of-bash-scripts
-This project contains a collection of short scripts I have written in Bash.
+This project contains a collection of short scripts written in Bash.

 File Name      | Description
 ------------- | -------------